Gokarna- 3 Days Itinerary to Explore Beautiful Land of Beaches

 The backdrop of these rocks with western ghats is incredible.
-Once you’re here you can also explore the Yana caves which is approximately 3 meters deep.
-There is a temple as well dedicated to Lord Shiva which is a popular pilgrimage center.
+Once you’re here you can also explore the Yana caves that are approximately 3 meters deep.
+There is a temple as well dedicated to Lord Shiva which is a popular pilgrimage centre.

 Mirjan Fort is a gem from the past.
 It dignifies the glorious history of the town where it was built.
 It is spread across an area of over an area of 10 acres.